-This information should not be directly applied to polyphasic sleepers, because as has been established in previous videos in this series, adapted polyphasic sleepers should only reduce the light sleep stage, while the baseline requirements of SWS and REM sleep will remain constant.
-Because of this, polyphasic sleepers should be able to be on the safer side of the spectrum.
+This information should not be directly applicable to polyphasic sleepers.
+This is because in previous videos in this series, adapted polyphasic sleepers should only reduce the light sleep stage; the baseline requirements of SWS and REM sleep will remain constant.
+Because of this, polyphasic sleepers should be on the safer side of the spectrum.

 The first paper is, “Sleep duration and all-cause mortality: a systematic review and meta-analysis of prospective studies”.
 Cappuccio et al. were the authors.
 This paper compares the sleep duration and life expectancy of people; the results are pretty interesting.